This page covers frequently asked questions.

 Once your assessment is done, you can start prioritizing what you want to focus on, such as at-risk data, topics you care about, time sensitive data, and so on.
 You can create a triage list or a list of sources that you want to use.
 This should follow the policy you've set up in your assessment phase.

-Once you start collecting data (see How can I archive...), make sure you include useful metadata such as: creation date, source, checksum, size, document type, etc.
+Once you start collecting data (see How can I archive...), make sure you include useful metadata such as: creation date, source, checksum, size, document type, etc. The BagIt protocol is useful for this task.

 Storage and redundancy solutions should be adopted early on, including backups.
 You can use the resources page to find relevant software and services.
 Ongoing maintenance is crucial for the long term preservation of your data.